Consolidated Appropriations Act, 2021: Division K – State and foreign operations

-The act appropriated $55.5 billion for the Department of State, foreign operations, related programs, and the Overseas Contingency Operations (OCO) funds.
+The act appropriated $55.5 billion for the U.S. Department of State, foreign operations, related programs, and the Overseas Contingency Operations (OCO) funds.
 This was an increase from the amount appropriated in the previous fiscal year, but lower than the bills approved by the House and Senate.
 The act also included funding for the U.S. contribution to the replenishment of the Global Fund to Fight Aids, Tuberculosis and Malaria, a goal of global health advocates.
 The foreign aid appropriations are an increase of about 1%.